New Clubs FAQ

 - Plan the charter presentation

-A club mentor is an experienced Toastmaster who provides guidance to a new club for up to one year after its charter date.
-Each new club may have up to two sponsors and mentors as appointed by the district director or club growth director
+A club mentor is an experienced Toastmaster who provides guidance to a new club for a minimum of six months after its charter date.
+Each new club may have up to two sponsors and mentors as appointed by the district director or club growth director.

 How do we appoint a sponsor/mentor after chartering?Back to Top

 Additions, removals or substitutions after the club has chartered can be submitted within 60 days by the district director or club growth director by email.